vividos/WhereToFly/src/App/MapView/Readme.md

 # Where-to-fly MapView library

-This is the Xamarin.Forms MapView library project that provides map view and height profile content views usable in a Xamarin.Forms project.
+This is the .NET MAUI MapView library project that provides map view and height profile content views usable in a .NET MAUI project.

 The project uses the Where-to-fly web library and hosts it inside a WebView in order to render the controls.